Vincent Brown (wide receiver)

-Vincent Brown Jr. (born January 25, 1989) is a former American football wide receiver.
-He played college football at San Diego State University, and was selected by the San Diego Chargers in the third round of the 2011 NFL Draft.
+Vincent Brown Jr. (born January 25, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the San Diego State Aztecs, and was selected by the San Diego Chargers in the third round of the 2011 NFL draft.

 Early life

 Brown was born in Upland, California and raised in Rancho Cucamonga, California.
 He attended Rancho Cucamonga High School from 2003 to 2007.
 He was voted team MVP as a senior and was voted twice to the All-Baseline League football team.

 College career

 Freshman

 Brown played in all 12 games as a freshman and started in eight of them in 2007.
 He ended the season fourth on the team in receptions with 31 and receiving yards with 349.
 He is third in school history for receptions by a freshman and fourth in receiving yards by a freshman.
 He also returned 25 kickoffs for 547 yards.
 His six returns for 146 yards against Washington State, stand as the sixth most return yards in a single game in school history.